 It is often said that compassion and pity are near-enemies.
 In this article I will explain why that is so and how to practice in order to give rise to authentic compassion.
 The benefits of compassion are manyfold, therefore it makes sense to develop it.
 So let’s have a look at the differences between compassion and pity.
+Compassion is also a very important facet of the attitude that carries our meditation practice.

 Pity thrives when our attention encounters suffering.
 It is a mental state that is based on comparison.
 It will arise when we compare ourselves to someone that has – in our own perception – bigger problems.
 We could also compare our current state with the “good old days” and feel sorry for ourselves.
 One can say that pity indulges in and is nourished by the suffering of oneself or others.
 It’s a way for our painful emotions to feed on the apparent misery of ourselves or those surrounding us.

 It often appears as a very noble emotion.
 We look at hungry children in Africa, or a homeless beggar and our mind enters pity.
 It says: “Awww, what a poor person!
 Oh my god!
 These poor children!
 Why doesn’t anyone help them?”
 It’s almost as if pity was an emotion arising out of a deeper sense of shame or guilt.
 “I should feel just as bad as these poor children, otherwise it means I’m a heartless and bad human being.”
 Pity wants to appear noble by taking on the suffering of others, almost like a decoration.
 It fulfills no other function than to adopt misery and intensify it.
-In short: Pity is pain feeding on perceived pain.
+In short: Pity is feeding on perceived pain.

 Compassion is what Kindness feels when it encounters suffering.
 It clearly understands suffering within ourselves and others as something that everybody fears.
 It can relate to suffering without drowning in or feeding on it.
 Compassion understands both the suffering and the sufferer.
 It is able to accept and relate to pain in a way that allows for deep healing to arise.
+All types of happiness cannot arise as long as suffering obscures them.

 Even though compassion wishes for misery to end, it doesn’t suffer through it.
 True compassion cannot arise if we don’t have a deep comprehension of tension and its cause.
 If we don’t discern the mechanics of stress, we will not be able to connect to a big part of ourselves and others.
 Being unable to let go of suffering, our “compassion” is just pity.
 Pity suffers instead of truly knowing how to put an end to the root of the problem.